Law Library Collections Policies

 - Gifts to the Law Library

-Gift books and other materials are accepted on a case by case basis and only with an accompanying Deed of Gift.
+Gift books and other materials are accepted on a case-by-case basis and only with an accompanying Deed of Gift.
 Criteria for acceptance include consideration of the factors listed in “What We Will Not Buy” above, as well as whether the content is appropriate for the collection in general.
 Where appropriate, donation lists will also be reviewed for potential inclusion in one of UB’s special collections.
 The Law Library reserves the right to reject or discard any books associated with a donation.
 The Library is unable to provide appraisals for items.
-Contact Library Director Beth Adelman to initiate a potential gift to the Law Library.
+Contact Associate Director Brian Detweiler to initiate a potential gift to the Law Library.

 - Special Collections and Rare Books